DigitalForgeLLC/ticket-smith-resources/user_story_template.md

 * [User story in standard format (only if provided)]
 * [If incomplete, use only parts given]
-* [Alternative format if user provides differently] [Note: Leave this section empty with a blank line if no story is provided]
+* [Alternative format if user provides differently]
 ```
 Format: Standard three-part structure or as provided
 Example: As a store manager